David-rn/modelzilla/README.md

 # Modelzilla

 This library turns any model class into a CLI executable.
 If you're tired of writing a lot of boilerplate code to run your model, this library is for you.
+It is a lightweight Python package that enables developers to transform any AI model into a fully functional Command-Line Interface (CLI) plugin.

+Key features:
+- **Automatic CLI Generation**: Automatically generate CLI commands for models
+- **Customizable Commands**: Each model will have its own CLI parameters
+- **Seamless Integration**: Just inherit from the `CLIPlugin` class and you're ready to go

 ## Installation

+Pip install the modelzilla package in a Python>=3.10 environment.

 ```shell
 pip install modelzilla